According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 6.

 - (iv) cube, each of uniform mass density.

-Does the center of mass of a body necessarily lie inside the body?
+Does the centre of mass of a body necessarily lie inside the body?

 - Two particles, each of mass m and speed v, travel in opposite directions along parallel lines separated by a distance d.
-Show that the angular momentum vector of the two particle system is the same whatever be the point about which the angular momentum is taken.
+Show that the angular momentum vector of the two-particle system is the same, whatever the point about which the angular momentum is taken.

-Students can download the system of particles and rotational motion class 11 notes Pdf below;
+Students can find details about the system of particles and rotational motion class 11 notes from this article.